-In 1993, NetApp — a young, enterprise storage-solution provider — delivered its first data storage system to an administrator at Tandem Computers.
+In 1993, NetApp — a young, enterprise storage-solution provider — shipped its first data storage system to an administrator at Tandem Computers.
 The network appliance was simple, yet, incredibly effective.
 Unlike its competitors, NetApp’s system could reboot in 30 seconds (rather than hours), thereby, decreasing downtime and giving Tandem a competitive edge.

 According to research conducted by Ovum, smart businesses are evolving.
-A full 62 per cent of high-tech companies have invested in digital marketing platforms and a full 78 per cent are working to create unified approaches to digital.
-Further, because 81 per cent of tech companies expect competition conditions to be extreme, they’re planning their digital foundations now, so they’ll be more prepared to scale and remain ahead of fast-moving competitors.
+A full 62 percent of high-tech companies have invested in digital marketing platforms, and a full 78 percent are working to create unified approaches to digital.
+Further, because 81 percent of tech companies expect competition conditions to be extreme, they’re planning their digital foundations now, so they’ll be more prepared to scale and remain ahead of fast-moving competitors.

 NetApp Prepares for the Future — The Experience Era.

 Like many brands that are interested in maturing their digital strategies, NetApp first decided to get a sense of its current digital environment before taking next steps.
 By working with Adobe Professional Services, NetApp discovered it wasn’t as far along as it thought with regard to having the right assets in place.
-Rather than start from scratch, NetApp chose to realign its resources to build a better digital foundation with capabilities that could grow and be integrated as digital programmes matured.
+Rather than start from scratch, NetApp chose to realign its resources to build a better digital foundation with capabilities that could grow and be integrated as digital programs matured.

-With the help of Adobe Marketing Cloud, NetApp gained improved insight into its customer base and audience segments, increased conversions by 13 per cent and added scalability and new digital capabilities.
-Today, NetApp is more prepared to meet its customers’ needs, innovate quickly and develop more consistent, value-driven relationships with its customers.
+With the help of Adobe Marketing Cloud, NetApp gained improved insight into its customer base and audience segments, increased conversions by 13 percent, and added scalability and new digital capabilities.
+Today, NetApp is more prepared to meet its customers’ needs, innovate quickly, and develop more consistent, value-driven relationships with its customers.

 It’s ready for the Experience Era.